 Many courses are free, and you can learn online, face to face or a combination of both.

 Last year, the service ran more than 350 courses and workshops to around 2,690 people.

 As part of the council’s Good Jobs plan, there are now more courses aimed at learners and qualified practitioners who would like to develop their personal and professional skills for their current job or for a new enterprise.
 Subjects range from marketing for small and starter businesses, to longer accredited courses such as health and social care, management skills, coding, cyber security, counselling, customer service, business administration and supporting teaching and learning.

-To find out more visit Ealing adult learning website.
+To find out more visit Learn Ealing website.